How to Trim a Video in Your Browser (No Software, 2026)

 Step 1: Open the Tool and Upload Your Video

-Head to the trimmer and either drag your video file onto the dropzone or click to browse your files.
-The tool accepts any format your browser supports — MP4, WebM, MOV, AVI — with a maximum file size of 500 MB.
+Head to the trimmer and either drag your video file onto the dropzone or click to browse.
+The tool accepts any format your browser supports (MP4, WebM, MOV, AVI) up to a maximum file size of 500 MB.
+Once it loads, you'll see a preview of your video alongside a timeline slider.

 Step 2: Set Your Trim Points